runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 - `<xtzDexter>`: the XTZ balance of Dexter
 - `<tokenDexter>`: the token balance of Dexter (stored in the token contract storage)
 - `<lqtSupply>`: the total liquidity supply (stored in the liquidity contract storage)
-- `<sourceaddr>`: the source of the current transaction
+- `<sourceaddr>`: the source of the current operation
 - `<selfIsUpdatingTokenPool>`: the SelfIsUpdatingTokenPool lock
 - `<manager>`: the manager account address
 - `<lqtAddress>`: the liquidity contract address
 - `<freezeBaker>`: the FreezeBaker lock
 - `<mynow>`: the current timestamp

-Note that both `<xtzPool>` and `<xtzDexter>` are of the XTZ currency type, ranging from 0 to 2^64 - 1.
+Note that both `<xtzPool>` and `<xtzDexter>` are of the XTZ currency type, ranging from 0 to `2^64 - 1`.
 Throughout this document, we implicitly assume that they are _defined_ only when their values are within the valid range, otherwise they are undefined, meaning that any execution involving undefined currency values will fail or revert.

 #### Constants and Macros